Riddle of the Ring

 Riddle of the Ring is a board game published by Fellowship Games in 1977 based on J.R.R.
 Tolkien's The Lord of the Rings; it was republished by Iron Crown Enterprises (ICE) in 1982.

 Description

 Riddle of the Ring is a board game for 2–8 players who take the roles of important characters from The Lord of the Rings.
-Drawing and playing cards drive the actions, options and play of the game.
+Players draw and play cards for all the actions, and options during game play.